TransistorSmoke/photoshop-mockup-generator/README.md

 Photoshop scripting is something I encountered just a week ago.
 I find it quite a fun niche for me as a graphics design and web developer.

-I will try to maintain these file, and hopefully create more scripts to automate some of my Photoshop tasks.
+I will try to maintain these files, and hopefully create more scripts to automate some of my Photoshop tasks.